 Center Parcs said that 750-800 ‘mainly regional’ jobs are expected to be created during the construction phase, with the company adding that local contractors will be used ‘where possible’.
 Once operational, the village is expected to create around 1,200 permanent non-seasonal jobs.

-Proposals are currently at an ‘early stage’ with Center Parcs intending on submitting a planning application in 2025.
-The plans will be outlined later today in a gathering of local community leaders and business and political representatives in Hawick.
+Proposals are currently at an early stage with Center Parcs intending on submitting a planning application in 2025.

-Colin McKinlay, chief executive officer of Center Parcs, said, “This is a tremendously exciting project and offers the opportunity to transform leisure and tourism in the Scottish Borders.
+Colin McKinlay, CEO of Center Parcs, said, “This is a tremendously exciting project and offers the opportunity to transform leisure and tourism in the Scottish Borders.
 Center Parcs is an exceptionally popular destination for families in the UK and Ireland and there is robust demand to support a seventh village.

 “Sustainability is core to our values.
 In our three decades of operating in the UK and Ireland, we have transformed areas of commercial woodland into a rich tapestry of flora and fauna, considerably enhancing the biodiversity of each village.
 This site gives us the opportunity to take a bold, new approach and create a woodland ourselves, delivering significant biodiversity net gain and planting thousands of new trees.